telegraf/micro-bot/readme.md

 ## Deployment to Heroku

 Okay, now we will deploy our bot to Heroku.
-Whay not?!
+Why not?!

 First, install [`heroku binaries`](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up) and login via console.